 - People with chronic diseases.
-Having a chronic condition, such as diabetes or AIDS, or receiving chemotherapy or radiation therapy for cancer reduces your immune response.
+Having a chronic condition, such as diabetes or AIDS, or receiving chemotherapy or radiation therapy for cancer, reduces your immune response.

 If you develop food poisoning:

-Call 911 or call for emergency medical assistance if:
+Seek emergency medical assistance if:

 - You belong to a high-risk group.

 - You suspect botulism poisoning.
 Botulism is a potentially fatal food poisoning that results from the ingestion of a toxin formed by certain spores in food.
-Botulism toxin is most often found in home-canned foods, especially green beans and tomatoes.
-Signs and symptoms of botulism usually begin 12 to 36 hours after eating the contaminated food and may include headache, blurred vision, muscle weakness and eventual paralysis.
-Some people also have nausea and vomiting, constipation, urinary retention, difficulty breathing, and dry mouth.
+Botulism toxin is most often found in home-canned foods, especially green beans or tomatoes.
+Signs and symptoms of botulism usually begin 12 to 36 hours after eating the contaminated food and may include a headache, blurred vision, muscle weakness and eventual paralysis.
+Some people also have nausea and vomiting, constipation, urinary retention, difficulty breathing, and a dry mouth.
 These signs and symptoms require immediate medical attention.

 - Steckelberg JM (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Jan.
-27, 2012.
+22, 2018.